bartificer/programming-by-stealth/docs/pbs33.md

 `QUnit.module()` expects three arguments, a name for the module as a string, an object which can be used to define hooks (we’ll have a look at some of those in the next instalment), and a callback/anonymous function within which all the tests for the group should be defined.
 You can also define modules within the callback of another module to create nested modules, and your nesting can go as deep as you like.
 Obviously, the smaller the project the less need there is for nesting.
 A project as small as our sample here doesn’t require nesting of modules within modules.

 So, let’s refactor our test suite so it groups the tests for each function together.
-Since we’ll only be editing `test/pbs.math.test.js`, we’ll know we got it right if the same number of total tests and assertions are executed before and after we make our changes, and, if they all continue to pass.
+Since we’ll only be editing `test/pbs.math.test.js`, we’ll know we got it right if the same number of total tests and assertions are executed before and after we make our changes, and if they all continue to pass.

 While editing the code I’m also going to tidy up some other little cosmetic things that I’ve changed my mind on as I worked up the example.